$156,991Average Value$110Average Price per Sq Ft9Homes For Sale

 Commuting to Pittsburgh or Columbus takes under two hours

 For a small village, there are a good number of healthcare facilities, including the 25-bed WVU Medicine Barnesville Hospital.
-But there's a larger hospital 30 miles away in Wheeling and more city activities.
+But there's a larger hospital 30 miles away in Wheeling, and more city activities.
 Pittsburgh, home of the Pittsburgh International Airport, is about 90 miles away via Interstate 70.
-"People commute to Pittsburgh or Columbus all the time," Merritt says.
-"They make good money there, but they've got hometown living here."
+According to Merritt, residents often commute to Pittsburgh or Columbus.
+"They make good money there, but they've got hometown living here," she says.
 Pittsburgh is about an hour and a half away, and Columbus is closer to a two-hour drive.

 A large employer for the area is the Barnesville Hospital.